Working With NACHA Payments

 Division of Labor

-Responsibility for specific parts of the process are divided between LoanPro, Secure Payments, and you or the middleware you build.
+Responsibility for specific parts of the process are divided between LoanPro, Secure Payments, and you or the custom application you build.

 LoanPro is merely the system of record for loan transactions.
 That means the transactions should always be entered and updated in LoanPro.